Object-Image Correspondence for Algebraic Curves under Projections: Projections and cameras

 A set of equivalence classes $[P]$, where $P$ has rank 3 and its last row is $(0,0,0,\lambda)$, $\lambda\neq0$, is called \emph{the set of parallel projections} and is denoted $\ap$. \end{definition}

 Equation~\eqref{proj} determines a~{\em central projection} when $[P]\in\fp$ and it determines a~parallel projection when $[P]\in\ap$.
 Sets $\fp$ and $\ap$ are disjoint.
-Projections that are not included in these two classes correspond to inf\/inite, non-af\/f\/ine cameras.
+Projections that are not included in these two classes correspond to infinite, non-affine cameras.
 These are not frequently used in computer vision and are not considered in this paper.